social-protocols/quality-news/README.md

 [Quality News](https://news.social-protocols.org) is a [Hacker News](https://news.ycombinator.com) client that provides additional data and insights on submissions, notably, the **upvoteRate** metric.
 We propose that this metric could be used to improve the Hacker News ranking algorithm.

 Quality News uses live minute-by-minute rank and upvote data collected from Hacker News.
 It looks and behaves very similar to the original Hacker News site except it shows `upvoteRate` and other metrics next to each story.
-It also provides charts with the history of each story's rank, upvotes, and estimated upvote rates.
+It also provides charts with the history of each story's rank, upvotes, and upvote rate.
 It is a lightweight, server-side rendered page written in [go](https://go.dev) and hosted on [fly.io](https://fly.io).

 We hope for interest and support from the Hacker News community to encourage official ranking experiments on the Hacker News frontpage.
 We're happy to help where we can in this regard.